-This season has been blessed with even snowfall across many areas.
-Even in February, popular spots continue to see regular snowfall, accompanied by cold weather, maintaining good conditions.
+This season has seen evenly distributed snowfall across many areas.
+Even in February, popular spots are receiving regular snowfall, accompanied by cold fronts, maintaining excellent conditions.

-Although the early part of the season has passed, powder season is still going strong.
+The early part of the season is over, but the powder season is still going strong.

-Hokkaido, in particular, has a wide range of ski resort options, thanks to its high snowfall and excellent snow quality.
-If you plan to stay for a few days, the conditions are ideal for powder.
-Here, we report on our three-day trip to Rusutsu Resort in late January with skier Toru Kawaguchi and snowboarder Masato Yoshida, two riders with a keen sense for interesting terrain and fresh snow.
+Hokkaido, in particular, boasts abundant snowfall and high-quality snow, offering a wide variety of ski resorts to choose from.
+If you plan on staying for several days, the conditions are perfect for finding powder.
+So, let's take a look at our three-day trip to Rusutsu Resort in late January, with two riders with a keen sense for interesting terrain and fresh powder: skier Toru Kawaguchi and snowboarder Asato Yoshida.

 Skier Toru Kawaguchi and snowboarder Masato Yoshida visited Rusutsu in late January.
 Although there was no significant snowfall during the three days they spent there, about 10cm of fresh snow fell each day, and if you chose the right spot, the snow and wind could reset the slopes.
 The temperature was below -10°C every morning, making for ideal conditions